-4/8858 Pte.
+4/8858 Ptc.
 W. Meechan, A. & S. Highrs.
+(Greenock).

-For conspicuous gallantry and devotion to Throughout a strong duty as runner. enemy counter-attack he kept his company in touch with battalion headquarters and other companies, continually passing through an intense barrage, which continued for over sixteen hours, when all other means of com-He conveyed most munication had failed. valuable information as to the progress of the counter-attack, returning through the enemy barrage at its worst with the commanding officer's orders.
+For conspicuous gallantry and devotion to ity as runner.
+Throughout a strong duty as runner. enemy counter-attack he kept his company in touch with battalion headquarters and other companies, continually passing through an intense barrage, which continued for over sixteen hours, when all other means of communication had failed.
+He conveyed most valuable information as to the progress of the counter-attack, returning through the enemy barrage at its worst with the commanding officer's orders.
 Later, he carried a severely wounded man through the barrage to the aid post, thereby saving his life. set a magnificent example of courage and devotion to duty.